A judge sentenced a former Bulloch County woman for a Statesboro Vehicular Homicide that claimed the life of Dakota Daniels.

 Another friend, a motorcycle rider himself, said “Ignorant drivers like that are killing us daily!!!
 They should be charged with murder!!!!”

-Others asked why First Offender was allowed when a life was lost, but Georgia law does not utilize a blanket prohibition based on ‘offense type’ and even felonies like voluntary manslaughter and involuntary manslaughter can be sentenced under the First Offender Act.
+Others asked why the sentence included First Offender conditions despite another person dying.
+But Georgia law does not utilize a blanket prohibition based on ‘offense type.’
+Even felonies like voluntary manslaughter and involuntary manslaughter are eligible for sentencing under the First Offender Act.

 Dakota Daniels left behind two children, Dakota Jr. and Gauge.